ZacharyPatten/Towel/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Report a bug to help us improve
+about: Report a flaw in the code.
 title: ''
 labels: Bug
-assignees: ''
+assigees: ''
 ---

 **Describe the bug**